pintergreg/software-engineering/practicals/03_user_story_mapping.md

 # sample task -- flashcard application

+- customer is a language association
+- has textbooks and workbooks for learning a minority language
-The prepresentative of a language association entrusts your software development company to create a flashcard application, which will help people to learn a minority language.
+- wants our company to develop a flashcard application, which will help people to learn the language
-The task is to design this software.

-## the user story
+## the user story {visibility=hidden}

 ::: {.wide-quote}
 > We would like you to create a flashcard app for smartphones.